What causes Female Infertility?

 Fertility drugs

-Women who are infertile due to ovulation disorders could resort to fertility drugs to regulate or stimulate ovulation and become fertile again.
-They work like the natural hormones FSH and LH, which induce ovulation naturally.
+Women who are infertile due to ovulation disorders may turn to fertility drugs to regulate or stimulate ovulation and become fertile again.
+They work like the natural hormones FSH and LH, which trigger ovulation naturally.
 The list of the most common drugs includes:

 Clomiphene citrate